pacheco/GlobalFS/README.md

 The fabfile-local.py should start a simple local deployment, you can check it to figure out how to deploy everything and in what order it should be done.

+## Local deployment step-by-step

+0) `mvn install` URingPaxos

+0a) `mvn install -Dgo-build` sinergiafs (use -DskipTests if you don't have memcached installed)

+1) symlink sinergiafs/target/sinergiafs-\*-deploy to ~/usr/sinergiafs

+2) unzip URingPaxos/target/Paxos-trunk.zip, copy or move Paxos-trunk folder to ~/usr/

+3) to start with one partition:

+`$ fab -f src/scripts/fabfile-local.py start_all:1`

+4) to kill everything:

+`$ fab -f src/scripts/fabfile-local.py kill_and_clear`

 ## Distributed deployment